-Looking for a high powered ignition system?
-The IGN-1A Race Coil is a smart coil designed to put out 103 mJ per spark, with a longer spark duration (2.9 ms) than what you’d see with a capacitive discharge.
+The IGN-1A Smart Race Coil requires no CDI Ignition Module to produce 103 mJ per spark, with a longer spark duration (2.9 ms) than what you’d see with a capacitive discharge.
 They are the same coils used in the Huber Mustang, which makes over 250 hp per cylinder, as well as on our own land speed record holding LSR 240sx.

 Here is the connector pinout: